ruhuitay/ruhuitay.github.io/cv.md

 Topics worked on so far:

 1. Gabor Filters for image texture analysis on material.
-2. Developed desktop application using PyQt to extrat thousands of images in an automated way.
+2. Developed desktop application using PyQt to extract thousands of images in an automated way.
 3. Statistical modelling, verify old models.
 4. Data transformation in databases and setting up databases.
-5. Python (web) application maintenance.
+5. Python (web) application upgrade and maintenance.
 6. Setting up test code to facilitate data exchange (ensure data type and history consistency) with [parent company](https://www.rohm.com/).